 Video above: DreamHost explains the difference between shared and managed WordPress hosting.
 The DreamHost YouTube channel has only a handful of videos.
 If you prefer to learn by video, you may want to compare their channel with HostGator’s.

-Dreamhost’s WordPress offering starts with a shared hosting option with a one-click install process.
-Dreamhost also has cloud-hosted WordPress options, and it promises fast site speeds even when your website traffic grows.
+Dreamhost’s WordPress offering starts with a $2.59/monthshared hosting option with WordPress pre-installed.
+Dreamhost also has cloud-hosted WordPress options and VPS Managed WordPress plans.
+It promises fast site speeds even when your website traffic grows.

 Their managed high-performance plan offers the following feature set: